Omnichannel: History

 "Omnis" is Latin for "every/all" and here suggests the integration of all physical channels (offline) and digital channels (online) to offer a unified customer experience.

 The effort to unify channels has a long history across all market sectors.
 Efforts like single-source publishing and responsive web design, however, were usually focused on internal efficiencies, formatting consistency, and simple de-duplication across channels.
-As the number of channels proliferated, the potential for disjointed experience when switching or working with multiple channels increased.
+As the number of channels proliferated, the potential for a disjointed experience when switching or working with multiple channels increased.
 Channels like mobile devices, the mobile web, mobile apps, contextual help, augmented reality, virtual reality, and chatbots are used in addition to traditional physical and human interaction channels.
 This creates a complex matrix of possible ways an individual can engage an organization and its offerings or complete a task.

 Retail, until the early 1990s, was either a physical brick and mortar store or catalog sales where an order was placed by mail or via telephone.
 Sale by mail order dates back to when British entrepreneur Pryce Pryce-Jones set up the first modern mail order in 1861, selling Welsh flannel.
 Catalog sales for an assortment of general goods started in the late 1800s when Sears & Roebuck issued its first catalog in 1896.
 In the early 1900s, L.L.
-Bean started its catalog business in United States.
+Bean started its catalog business in the United States.